-- Educational staff who have few or no teaching duties but whose primary function is not teaching (e.g. it is managerial or administrative). - Student teachers, teachers' aides, and paraprofessionals - Early childhood education is a special case.
-ISCED level 0 programmes are often delivered by staff of varying levels of qualification, depending on their role in the institution in which they are employed.
-For the purposes of reporting, reference should be made to the relevant regulatory framework (as defined in section 1.4) for detail on requirements for persons providing or delivering an education programme to children in the years prior to primary school (such as pedagogical qualifications, training or accreditation at various staffing levels).
+- Educational staff who have few or no teaching duties but whose primary function is not teaching (e.g. it is managerial or administrative). - Student teachers, teachers' aides, and paraprofessionals

+O Classroom Teachers at ISCED Level 0 have varying levels of qualification across countries, depending on the national regulatory framework (as defined in Section 1.2) for Early Childhood Education.
+'For EU, EFTA and Candidate countries, detail on the requirements for Classroom Teachers in the years prior to primary school (such as pedagogical qualifications, training or accreditation) should be documented in the standard data quality reports as requested by Commission Regulation (EU) No 912/2013.

-O Academic Staff (ISCED 5-8)
+• Academic Staff (ISCED 5-8)